Rome Attractions

 Tickets for I Virtuosi dell’opera di Roma

-Have a memorable night with enchanting lyrical operas by Verdi, Puccini, and Mozart.
+This ticket offers you access to a memorable night filled with enchanting lyrical operas composed by Verdi, Puccini, and Mozart.

-Enjoy their impeccable work presented at the St. Paul’s within the Walls Basilica.
+Enjoy their impeccable work presented at the St. Paul’s Within the Walls Basilica, the first Protestant church to be built in Rome.

 You can choose between VIP (1st, 2nd, or 3rd row), front, and back seats.

-The Virtuosi dell’opera di Roma starts at 8.30 pm and lasts one and a half hours.
+The Virtuosi dell’opera di Roma starts at 8.30 pm and lasts 1.5 hours.

-This ticket does not include Food and drinks and can be purchased separately.
+This ticket does not include food and drinks, which can be purchased separately.

 Ticket Prices